children sitting around teacher and looking at a globe

 Program Requirements

-Use the handbook for information on program requirements and details.
+The Special Education handbook provides additional program requirements and details.

-Scholarship opportunities are available to selected students.
-Admitted graduate students will have a tuition fellowship funded by the Department of Education, Office of Special Education Programs.
+Scholarship assistance is available to graduate students pursuing a career in the field of special education.
+Admitted students who meet the criteria will receive a fellowship funded by the Department of Education, Office of Special Education Programs.
+The fellowship comes with a “Service Obligation” requirement.

 Contact